 Minimizes Pressure Ulcers

-This indicates the percentage of patients who sustained a pressure ulcer.
-Pressure ulcers are considered to be a barometer of nursing care .
-Pressure ulcers, also called bed sores, are routinely the result of patients staying in one position for too long.
+This tells you the percentage of patients that have had a pressure ulcer.
+Pressure ulcers, which are also known as bed sores, are routinely the result of patients staying in one position for too long.
+Better nursing care minimizes the number of pressure ulcers sustained by residents in a nursing home.

 Minimizes Serious Falls